sarahbaker/www.bakertunes.com/pianomusic/fragile.md

   - Intermediate Piano
 ---

-I have tried in this piece to express the fragility of beauty found in unexpected places.
+I have tried to express in this piano piece the fragility of beauty found in unexpected places.

 Sometimes it goes unnoticed, sometimes it is a fleeting thing, momentarily present and then gone.